Classification of resolving subcategories and grade consistent functions: Resolving subcategories of modules of finite projective dimension

 \begin{proof} Note that the results \cite[Lemmas 4.6 and 4.8]{stcm} hold even if the ring $R$ is not local, as the proofs show.
 The first assertion now follows, and the second one can be shown along the same lines as in the proof of \cite[Proposition 4.7]{stcm}. \end{proof}

 Next we investigate the relationship between a module in a resolving subcategory and its localization.
 Thanks to the following proposition, we can reduce problems on resolving subcategories to the case where the base ring is local.
+(It would be interesting to compare this result with the local-global principle given in \cite{BIK3,BIK2,S}.)

 \begin{prop} Let $\X$ be a resolving subcategory of $\mod R$.
 The following are equivalent for an $R$-module $M$. \begin{enumerate}[\rm(1)] \item $M\in\X$. \item $M_\p\in\add\X_\p$ for all $\p\in\Spec R$. \item $M_\m\in\add\X_\m$ for all $\m\in\Max R$. \end{enumerate} \end{prop}